intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ![Visual Studio 2022 template parameters window](./img/template_parameters.png)

-> Note that, unlike Visual Studio 2022, Visual Studio 2019 does not give you the option to configure the template parameters; your app will be created with the default values.
+> Note that, unlike Visual Studio 2022, Visual Studio 2019 does not give you the option to configure the template parameters.
+When creating an app in Visual Studio 2019, the app will be created using the default template values and will target .NET Core 3.1.

 The template will create a new ASP.NET Core MVC application that is pre-configured to use the Industrial App Store for authentication.
 The `README.md` file for the new project provides additional instructions for completing the setup.